A Skilled San Diego Drug Crimes Attorney Can Get Your Case Dropped Or Reduced

-Controlled substance offenses can be complicated and the penalties can be severe.
-If you or someone you know has been charged with a drug crime, you need an experienced narcotics defense team on your side.
-Call 619-493-1207 today to speak directly to our experienced legal experts in the defense of controlled substance offenses.
+So, If you or someone you know has been charged with drug crimes in SD, you need an experienced and skilled defense team on your side.
+Call 619-493-1207 today to speak directly with a criminal defense lawyer immediately.

 Since a single criminal act can violate both federal and state law at the same time, both governments can prosecute a defendant for the same offense.
 Believe it or not, Double Jeopardy does not apply to these dual prosecutions!

 However, in general, possession offenses are prosecuted in State court unless the possession occurs on Federal Property.
 Crimes for sale, transportation, and/or manufacturing can go either way, though normally cases with greater quantity are more likely to be Federal Cases.

 In some cases, the DEA and Federal Agents will be involved in a prosecution that ends up in State Court because the bust is deemed too small for Federal Court.
 The decision to send a case to either State or Federal Court has huge consequences for the Defendant.

 First, Federal mandatory minimum sentencing guidelines are severe.
 An individual can end up serving years in a Federal prison for the same offense that ends up with only probation in the State court.

 Second, State courts have Prop 36 sentencing for personal use cases.

 Finally, in State court, the medical marijuana defense is available to certain marijuana offenses.
 While the medical marijuana card is useless in Federal court.

 Experienced drug attorneys in San Diego area can explain the law better, so reach out to an expert for more details.